lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

    Make sure sequences are tested for all modes of operation, and as applicable, for winter, shoulder and summer days.

 #.
-Perform code text and, if applicable, figure inspection to:
-      - ensure there are no remaining typos
-      - ensure no element `public` was added automatically after the `protected` code section.

-#.
 Use full paths to blocks, that is paths that start with `Buildings.Controls...`

 #.
 For general rules on validation models see :numref:`sec_val`.
 It is recommended to: